SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

 If only an estimation for the expected value of the solution is required, i.e., if one is only interested in an accurate draw from the distribution induced by a given SDE, the use of high weak order solvers is recommended.
 Specifically, `DRI1` is preferred for a high number of Wiener processes.
-Currently, all high weak order solvers require a fixed step size.
+The weak stochastic Runge-Kutta solvers with weak order 2 due to Roessler are adaptive.
+All other high weak order solvers currently require a fixed step size.

 ## Mass Matrices and Stochastic DAEs